IdentityServer/Documentation/docs/overview/bigPicture.md

 The typical interactions are:

--   Browsers communicate with web applications
+* Browsers communicate with web applications

--	Web applications communicate with web APIs (sometimes on their own, sometimes on behalf of a user)
+* Web applications communicate with web APIs (sometimes on their own, sometimes on behalf of a user)

--	Browser-based applications communicate with web APIs
+* Browser-based applications communicate with web APIs

--	Native applications communicate with web APIs
+* Native applications communicate with web APIs

--	Server-based applications communicate with web APIs
+* Server-based applications communicate with web APIs

--	Web APIs communicate with web APIs (sometimes on their own, sometimes on behalf of a user)
+* Web APIs communicate with web APIs (sometimes on their own, sometimes on behalf of a user)

-Typically each layer (front-end, middle-tier and back-end) has to protect some resources and implement authentication and authorization – and quite typically against the same user store.
+Typically each and every layer (front-end, middle-tier and back-end) has to protect resources and implement authentication and/or authorization – and quite typically against the same user store.

 This is why we don’t implement these fundamental security functions in the business applications/endpoints itself, but rather outsource that critical functionality to a security token service.